 Supported H.R.
 2288, the Veterans Appeals Improvement and Modernization Act, which would modernize the appeals process at the Department of Veterans Affairs and was signed into law on August 23, 2017.

 Cosponsor of H.R.
 303, the Retired Pay Restoration Act, which would enact full concurrent receipt for America’s disabled military retirees.

 Cosponsor of H.R.
 476, the Veterans Emergency Treatment (VET) Act, which would require VA hospitals to comply with the Emergency Medical Treatment and Labor Act.

 Cosponsor of H.R.
 874, the Sgt.
 Brandon Ketchum Never Again Act, which would require that if a veteran is enrolled in the VA health care system and requests to be admitted for in-patient psychiatric care, the VA Medical Center must provide psychiatric care for the veteran.
 If there are not enough beds or providers at the VA Medical Center, the VA must find care for the veteran at a non-VA facility.

-Cosponsor of H.R.
+Cosponsor and supporter of H.R.
 1133, the Veterans Transplant Coverage Act, which would give the VA authority to provide organ transplants to veterans from a live donor regardless of whether the donor is a veteran or whether the health care facility is part of the VA.